The Neanderthal In The Nice Guy

 And similarly, my Mr. Everyday and hundreds of other such ‘normal’ men are just regular guys, who’re occasionally seized with the desire to be Neanderthals.
 I could live with that.
 Even Neanderthals are scared of fire-breathing females.

-Posted on January 18, 2011, in Battle of the sexes, On a lighter note.. and tagged Boyfriend, Comittmentphobia, Decent, Friends, Guys, HIMYM, Homer Simpson, Humour, Independence, Indian man, Jerk, Male chauvinism, Mama's boy, Men, Relationship, Relationships, Shopaholism, Shrek, Ted Mosey, Television, The Green Hornet, TV, Women.
+Posted on January 18, 2011, in Battle of the sexes, Media Messages, Men, men, men, On a lighter note.., Relationships and tagged Boyfriend, Comittmentphobia, HIMYM, Homer Simpson, Humour, Independence, Indian man, Male chauvinism, Mama's boy, Shopaholism, Shrek, Ted Mosey, Television, The Green Hornet, Toxic gender roles, TV.
 Bookmark the permalink.
 6 Comments.